PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Introduction

-In this work, we introduce the Perception-Aware Model Predictive Path Integral (PA-MPPI) controller, integrated with a custom perception and mapping module, to enable standard MPPI with the capability of exploring unknown regions without direct path to the goal.
-This is achieved by extending standard MPPI with perception awareness, characterized by adapting control inputs and trajectory optimization based on both current and future perception of the environment.
-Prior works have demonstrated the effectiveness of perception-aware costs for maintaining visual targets within the onboard camera’s field of view \cite{xing2023autonomous,falanga2018pampc,Sarvaiya2024hpampc}.
-PA-MPPI expands on this by introducing an additional perception cost.
-Using the current map of the environment, this cost evaluates sampled trajectories based on their potential to perceive unknown regions in the goal direction, thereby guiding the optimized trajectory to map unknown regions that lead to the goal.
+In this work, we introduce the Perception-Aware Model Predictive Path Integral (PA-MPPI) controller, tightly integrated with a perception and mapping module, to afford standard MPPI with the capability of navigating unknown environments without external references.
+This is achieved by extending standard MPPI with perception awareness, characterized by adapting control inputs and trajectory optimization based on both current and future perception of the environment \cite{xing2023autonomous,falanga2018pampc,Sarvaiya2024hpampc}.
+Using the current map of the environment, PA-MPPI introduces a novel perception cost that evaluates sampled trajectories based on their potential to perceive unknown regions in the goal direction, thereby guiding the optimized trajectory to map unknown regions that lead to the goal.

-We validate PA-MPPI in real-world experiments, demonstrating that perception-awareness allows MPPI to navigate through complex, unknown environments where standard MPPI would otherwise get stuck.
-We show that PA-MPPI successfully addresses all three challenges necessary for autonomous quadrotor goal reaching in unknown settings.
+\reb[R5.1, R7.1]{We validate PA-MPPI in simulated and real-world experiments, demonstrating that perception-awareness enables MPPI to navigate through complex, unknown environments with performance comparable to SUPER~\cite{super}, the current state-of-the-art planner for safety-assured quadrotor navigation in unknown environments.}

-Our contributions are threefold: \begin{itemize} \item \textbf{Novel Perception-Aware Cost for MPPI:} We propose a cost function that exploits the current environment map to guide trajectory optimization toward frontiers that help perceive unknown regions towards the goal, improving navigation success in challenging unknown environments. \item \textbf{Integrated Framework:} We present the first perception-aware MPPI framework that simultaneously combines sensing, mapping, and a high-performance MPPI implementation running at \SI{50}{\hertz} for real-time quadrotor control. \item \textbf{Hardware-in-the-Loop Validation:} Our experiments show that \ac{PA-MPPI} outperforms the standard MPPI controller, achieving up to 100\% more successful navigations in environments where baseline MPPI fails.
-We further demonstrate that \ac{PA-MPPI} enhances the robustness of navigation foundation models when used as action policies. \end{itemize}
+Our contributions are threefold: \begin{itemize} \item \textbf{Novel Perception-Aware MPPI Formulation:} We propose a cost function that exploits the current environment map to guide trajectory optimization toward frontiers that help perceive unknown regions towards the goal, allowing MPPI to navigate without external references. \item \textbf{Integrated Framework:} We present an integrated framework that tightly couples sensing, mapping, and a high-performance MPPI implementation, running at \SI{50}{\hertz} for real-time quadrotor control. \item \textbf{Hardware-in-the-Loop Validation:} \reb[R7.1, R5.1]{Our experiments show that \ac{PA-MPPI} performs comparably to the current SOTA planner, SUPER \cite{super}.} We further demonstrate that using \ac{PA-MPPI} as the action policy enables robust deployment of navigation foundation models. \end{itemize}